This is an area which appeals to older people who may have retired. It is governed by the Mental Capacity Act 2005 which came into force on 1/10/07.

-The LPA only comes into effect once a person lacks mental capacity and the test for that is:
+The LPA can either be registered strait away or come into effect once a person lacks mental capacity and the test for mental capacity that is:

 - There is an impairment or disturbance in the functioning of the brain and